-Tim Germann leads our customer-facing functions—sales, service, and support.
-He is a sales and operational leader who has built or rebuilt commercial teams and revenue streams in the life sciences and healthcare for more than 25 years.
+Tim Germann is responsible for the customer experience at Carterra.
+He leads our global strategy and execution efforts in marketing, sales, service, and support.
+Tim has built or rebuilt operational teams and revenue streams in the life sciences and healthcare for more than 25 years.
 His successful tenures include Molecular Devices (now Danaher), Affymetrix (now Thermo Fisher), Metabolon, and Hill-Rom.
 At Hill-Rom, Tim led the global commercial operation for the healthcare IT division which drove more than $300 million of increased valuation in the business during a five-year turnaround.
 Most recently, Mr. Germann was COO and Chief Commercial Officer at RF Technologies where he led successful revitalization and growth initiatives across sales, marketing, service, finance, and manufacturing.
 Tim graduated from the Marriott School of Management at Brigham Young University and established a successful management consulting practice prior to joining Carterra.

 With over 20 years of bio-industry experience, gained in both scientific and commercial roles, Julian brings a wealth of expertise in sales development and expansion for instrumentation and contract research services.
 Julian has strong international experience, having held senior scientific, commercial and management positions at leading biotech, instrumentation and service providers, including: Xenova Discovery Ltd (UK); Biacore AB (Sweden, now part of GE Healthcare); Amphora Discovery Corp.
 (USA); and multiple technology start-ups (USA & Europe) through his consultancy company.
 Julian earned a BSc in Clinical Biochemistry and his Master’s degree in Analytical Chemistry from the University of Greenwich, London, UK.